February 7, 2014

 Many people ask me about what to do with their interview suit after they’ve interviewed… so I’m going to show a week of work attire that uses your suit as separates.
 Just as the daily crossword puzzles become more difficult during the week, these outfits become progressive more casual…

-Two notes: (1) I’m working with a palette of navy, grey, beige, pink and white.
+(1) I’m working with a palette of navy, grey, beige, pink and white.

 (2) I’m going to show the same shoes repeatedly, just to emphasize the utility of a few pair of good shoes, rather than my usual unique shoes for each outfit.